Kain's Fishing Adventures

 4-nights and 3-days guided fishing $2,995.00 p.p. + $143.76 tax

 Rates are per person, double occupancy unless listed otherwise.

-Sitka airport pickup and return, lodging, meals, Wi-Fi, full days of fishing with up to 10 hours on the water; vacuum packaged fish care, use of fishing equipment, rain gear and rubber boots; Sitka Fish Box Tax: $10.00 per box, excursion shuttles into Sitka, and Bed Tax.
+Sitka airport pickup and return, lodging, meals, Wi-Fi, use of fishing equipment, use of rain gear and rubber boots; vacuum packaged fish care, Sitka Fish Box Tax: $10.00 per box, excursion shuttles into Sitka, and Bed Tax.

 Packages do not include:

 Airfare, arrival night dinner, fishing license and King Salmon stamp, Sitka sales tax, gratuities (it is customary to tip your captain, deckhand and lodge service staff at the end of your stay), and anything not mentioned under inclusions.